thisissoon/API-Specification/README.md

 * It should be intuitive to navigate
 * It should be **simple**

+## Versioning

+Each service should support the ability to run different versions if required.
+For example:

+* `/v1` Would route to all the first version endpoints
+* `/v2` Would route to the new version endpoints

+`/v1` and `/v2` would usually not be forwards or backwards compatible.

 ## RESTful Resources / URL Structure

 In general each service should expose resources on which actions can be taken.
 Not everything